 The final cost of the toy box ended up being higher than the cost of the antique due to a few changes in our plan.
 After drawing out the design, Ryan wanted to add the second shelf so that the piece was larger and could grow with EJ as he ages.
 This change resulted in needing two pieces of plywood instead of just one, doubling the cost of the wood.
 Additionally, when we purchased the paint, we opted for an acrylic latex paint so that we could ensure the case would have a furniture grade finish.
 While we bought it during Sherwin William’s 40% off sale, it was still a hefty cost at $44 for the gallon.

 Toy Box Update

-EJ has been using his toy box storage case for six months now and absolutely loves it!
+EJ has been using his toy box storage case for over 3 years now and absolutely loves it!
 He can easily access his toys for self-directed play, which is fostering creativity and independence.
 While I was a little concerned that the final product was larger than my original antique store find, it has proved to be no challenge for our little climber.
 He loves to stand on the bottom lip of the cabinet and explore the shelf contents.
 Since he doesn’t currently have a lot of large toys in the room, he has taken to emptying out the bottom and using it as a play area with blankets and pillows.
 This piece is also incredibly solid, which makes his daddy happy.
 It will definitely be a furniture piece that will last generations.